Joshito1/Joshito1/README.md

 - 👋 Hi, I’m @Joshito1
-- 👀 I’m interested in coding and programming
+- 👀 I’m interested in coding, programming, and 3D Designing.
-- 🌱 I’m currently learning python and JavaScript, I also continue to learn new things along with html and css
+- 🌱 I’m currently learning python and JavaScript.
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development and 3D Designing
 - 📫 How to reach me baruserojoshi@gmail.com